Insect Allergy

 Rarely, stings or bites can cause severe or deadly reactions.
 The reaction is called anaphylaxis.
 It can cause:

-- Skin rash, hives, itching, and swelling—in areas away from the sting site
+• Skin rash, hives, itching, and swelling—in places that are not near the sting site

 Insects that live in the house can cause: